hunar4321/RLS-neural-net/README.md

 Inspired from the following post by whuber: https://stats.stackexchange.com/q/166718

-### Comparision between how errors are shared amaong the inputs in Gradient based methods vs. RLS based methods
+### Comparision between how errors are shared among the inputs in Gradient based methods vs. RLS based methods
 ![](images/comparision.jpg)

 To run the code, you need to have numpy installed.